KCMinchakpu/Frontend-Mentor/README.md

 ![](./banner.png)

-# Frontend Mentor - My DashBoard
+# Frontend Mentor - My Dashboard

 These are solutions to my Challenges on Frontend Mentor](https://www.frontendmentor.io/challenges.
 Frontend Mentor challenges help New and Seasoned developers improve their coding skills by building realistic projects.